CosmoLike/cocoa/README.md

 Now procede with the normal cocoa installation

-- When the user exits the container, how to restart it?
+- :interrobang: FAQ: When the user exits the container, how to restart it?
 Type

         $ docker start -ai cocoa2023

-- How to run Jupyter Notebooks remotely when using Cocoa within the whovian-cocoa container?
+- :interrobang: FAQ: How to run Jupyter Notebooks remotely when using Cocoa within the whovian-cocoa container?
 First, type the following command:

         whovian@cocoa:~$ jupyter notebook --no-browser --port=8080